fxnlabs/function-public-docs/function-network/overview/README.md

 # Function Network

-**Function Network** is a **decentralized AI protocol** built to power and scale AI workloads.
-It **democratizes access to AI** by creating aligned incentives across users, developers, compute providers, and model creators.
+Function Network is a decentralized AI protocol on a mission to **democratize AI**.
+By aligning incentives across users, developers, compute providers, and model creators, the protocol creates a collaborative ecosystem that powers and scales AI workloads for everyone.

 At the heart of the network is **FUNC**, the native token used for staking, governance, and reward distribution.
 This structure fosters a **open, efficient, and scalable ecosystem** where every participant plays a vital role.